BristolCompositesInstitute/abaci/README.md

 - Prescribe and run benchmark problems as test cases
   - Perform regression checks on output database results

-## Getting Started
+## 1. Getting Started

+### 1.1 Requirements

+- Abaqus
+- Intel Fortran Compiler

+__Note:__ To use abaci, the Intel Fortran compiler needs to be available within your command line environment.
+On Windows you can use the *'Abaqus Command + iFort'* link from the start menu to ensure this.
+On Linux, you can add the appropriate environment module or source the `setvars` script from your Intel compiler installation.

-### Windows
+### 1.2 Windows
-After downloading or cloning the repository, use the `install-windows.cmd` script in the `scripts` folder to install _abaci_ into your existing Abaqus installation.
+After downloading or cloning the repository, use the `install-windows.cmd` script in the `scripts` folder to install abaci into your existing Abaqus installation.
-The script assumes your Abaqus commands folder is `C:\SIMULIA\Commands` and this is where the _abaci_ launcher is placed.
+The script assumes your Abaqus commands folder is `C:\SIMULIA\Commands` and this is where the abaci launcher is placed.

 After running the `install-windows.cmd` script, you can check your installation by opening a new command window and running the command `abaci --version` or `abaci --help`.

-An `uninstall-windows.cmd` script is also provided in the `scripts` folder to remove an existing _abaci_ installation.
+An `uninstall-windows.cmd` script is also provided in the `scripts` folder to remove an existing abaci installation.

-### Linux
+### 1.3 Linux

-On linux, add the `./scripts` folder to your path to start using _abaci_.
+On linux, add the `./scripts` folder to your path to start using abaci.

-## Usage
+## 2.0 Usage

 Information about the user subroutine file(s) and benchmark problems are stored in a configuration file, `abaci.toml`.
 See the [configuration reference documentation](config-reference.md) for more information on what goes in the config file.

-Given a configuration file `abaci.toml` in the current directory, _abaci_ is invoked at the command line and accepts a number of optional arguments:
+Given a configuration file `abaci.toml` in the current directory, abaci is invoked at the command line and accepts a number of optional arguments:

 ```
 usage: abaci [job-spec] [optional arguments]